homemadearcade/zero/todo/1_BACKLOG_CHORES.md

   .textureId is not defined on the Codrawing Canvas anymore? - in lobbies.
 Maybe cuz someone aint the host Must be because of draw player

+Sometimes when switching to a game room when the host isnt logged on yet and then trying to load it again later leads to all sorts of bugs of it not loading

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------